 BIONIC® is a registered trademark for "financial services, including investment management" and separately for "banking services."
 Please respect our trademarks.

 This website is for informational purposes only.
 It is not a solicitation or recommendation for the purchase or sale of any security or financial product.
 Nothing on this site should be considered tax, legal, insurance or investment advice.

 We may only transact business in those jurisdictions where we are registered unless otherwise exempted.
 Communications with prospective clients residing in jurisdictions where Bionic Capital and its representatives are not registered shall be limited.

 Currently, Bionic Capital LLC operates as a sole proprietorship owned by CEO Dean Erickson, CFA.
 From time to time, we have hired and will hire additional investment advisor representatives.
-Assets under management as of 10-20-19 approximate $18 million for 21 clients.
+Assets under management as of 2-20-20 were approximately $19 million for 21 clients.

 Decisions based on information on this website are the sole responsibility of the person viewing the site.
 You agree to hold Bionic Capital LLC, its officers, employees, and independent contractors, harmless against any and all claims, losses, liability, and expenses arising from its use.

 The value of an investment may go up or down.
 An investor may not receive the amount initially invested, and income, if any, may fluctuate.
 The value of an investment may be affected by a variety of factors.
 These factors include economic and political developments, changing interest and foreign exchange rates, as well as issuer-specific events.
 Past performance is not necessarily indicative of future returns.

 Potential clients should consider their investment objectives and constraints, among other things, before choosing to work with us.
 Some of our investment strategies are only appropriate for investors with long-term time horizons.
 Contact Dean Erickson, CFA at 310-734-8500 for a discussion of risks.